pmiggs/Py-Refraction/README.md

 From above, we must be able to provide $y_N$ and $\theta_N$ to solve for $x_N$.

 Let's start with $y_N$.
-Given that it is evenly distributed, then it is highly dependent on the number of refractive indices n_N:
+Given that our diagram is evenly distributed vertically, then y is highly dependent on the number of refractive indices $n_N$:

 ```python
 y_N = [0, 1, 1/len(n_N)]                    # y = 0, 1 for our extrema